augusto-altman/selectizer/README.md

 selectizer A objs.
 ```

-Remember that, in node, to execute a command downloaded with _npm_, you must to execute it from _node\_modules/.bin_
+Remember that, in node, to execute a command downloaded with _npm_, you must to execute it from _node\_modules/.bin_.
+Also remember that with selectizer the second argument is a path that is always relative to your project's root directory.

 If you want to use it as a node module then you should do this: